kudashevs/remove-blocks/README.md

 ## Options

-To describe different blocks, provide the `blocks` array.
+`options.skips` an array of environments where the processing will be skipped.

+`options.blocks` an array of blocks' representations.
 Each element of this array describes a unique pair of tags with name, prefix, and suffix.
-These values are represented by an object with the following properties:
+These values are represented by a string or an object with the following properties:
 ```
 name: 'devblock',              # string value defines the name of start/end tags (unique)
 prefix: '/*',                  # string value defines the beginning of a tag